arvidn/libtorrent/docs/streaming.rst

 rate.
 This makes it important to support streaming from many slow peers.
 For instance, this means you can't make assumptions about the download time of a block being less than some absolute time.
-You may be downloading at well above the bitrate of the video, but each individual peer only transfers at 5 kiB/s.
+You may be downloading at well above the bit rate of the video, but each individual peer only transfers at 5 kiB/s.

 In this state, your download rate is a zero-sum-game.
 Any block you request that is not urgent, will take away from the bandwidth you get for peers that